debarshee2004/apertre_hr_management_app/.github/LABELS.md

 ![logo](../assets/logo.jpg)

-# Labels Used in APERTRE - OPEN SOURCE : WEB DEVELOPMENT
+# Labels Used in APERTRE - OPEN SOURCE : NATIVE PROJECT

-Below is a list of labels used in the "APERTRE - OPEN SOURCE : WEB DEVELOPMENT" repository along with their descriptions.
+Below is a list of labels used in the "APERTRE - OPEN SOURCE : NATIVE PROJECT" repository along with their descriptions.
 These labels are used to categorize and prioritize issues, pull requests, and other items in the repository.

 ## Issue Labels